 Our communities

-Investing in this community helps us to build a broader and more diverse pool of talent to join the engineering and defence sector in years to come.
+Investing in this community today helps us to build a broader and more diverse pool of talent to join the engineering and defence sectors in years to come.

 In addition, we partner with charities that directly support those who are end users of our products and services.
-We honour the service that they have given through the support to events such as “Ride with a Veteran” and “The Big Sleep”.
+We honour the service that they have given through the support of events such as “Ride with a Veteran” and through our support of veteran networks like the US Marine Corps charity Marine Toys for Tots Foundation.

 Gender pay gap reports archive